 Under the terms of a compulsory license, the licensee is permitted to make a new arrangement of the composition as long as the basic melody or fundamental character of the work is not altered.

 In a different context, and without regard to the type of work involved, the concept of a compulsory license can arise in a copyright infringement action.
 A court has the power to order a copyright owner to grant a license to an innocent infringer instead of ordering the infringement stopped.

 Finally, in countries that subscribe to the Universal Copyright Convention (U.C.C.), including the United States, an author may be required to grant a compulsory license to a subscribing government to translate his or her work into that country's primary language if no translation has been published within seven years of the work's original date of publication.
 This rule precludes copyright owners in most countries from preventing the translation of works covered by their copyrights into different languages.

 Compulsory licenses are easier to understand by considering examples.
 Imagine that Fran writes and releases the song “Up the Stairs.”
 Later, Barry decides he wants to record “Up the Stairs" exactly how Fran performed it, taking Fran's version directly.
-If Cappy is willing to pay the statutory fee, he does not need to ask Lou for permission—but if he wants to pay less per copy, he must obtain permission from Lou.
+If Cappy is willing to pay the statutory fee, he does not need to ask Jane for permission—but if he wants to pay less per copy, he must obtain permission from Jane.

 Or imagine that Sammy composes and records a country ballad.
 Later, Pauline, a punk rap star, acquires a compulsory license and records Sammy’s song but changes the words and eliminates the melody.
 Sammy can have Pauline’s compulsory license revoked and prevent the recording from being distributed further or played.
 As explained above, this is because she chose to edit the song, rather than replay it "as is."